 Located in a valley of rugged red sandstone, surrounding the Agastya Lake, Badami is an archaeological delight owing to its beautifully crafted sandstone cave temples, fortresses and carvings.

 This is a historic Hindu temple located on the southern bank of the Vaigai River, Madurai, Tamil Nadu.
 It is primarily dedicated to Parvati, known as Meenakshi, and her spouse, Shiva.
-What makes this temple different from the others is the fact that both God and Goddess are worshipped together.
+What makes this one of the unique monuments of India is that this is a temple different from the others, where both God and Goddess are worshipped together.

 Gol Gumbaz, also known as Gola Gummata in literal sense means a circular dome.
 It is the mausoleum of Mohammed Adil Shah, Sultan of Bijapur.
 The tom is located in Bijapur, Karnataka and was built by architect Yaqut in 1656.
 It is considered as the structural triumph of Deccan architecture.